OsmondJiang/Cognitive-Canvas-MCP/README.md

 ---

-**Ready to enhance your AI's cognitive abilities** Start using Cognitive Canvas today and experience structured, organized, and effective AI reasoning!
+**Ready to enhance your AI's cognitive abilities?** Start using Cognitive Canvas today and experience structured, organized, and effective AI reasoning!